cocallaw/AzConfidentialCompute-Lab/10-Secure-Lab-Environment/AKV-DES-CMK/Private-AKV/README.md

 # Azure Confidential Compute Secure Lab Environment

 ## Overview
   These templates deploy a user defined amount of Azure Confidential Compute SKU VMs, and configures an Azure Key Vault (AKV) and Disk Encryption Set (DES) to support Confidential VM with CMK encryption.
+The AKV is connected to the Azure Virtual Network using a Private Endpoint, and the network settings configured to allow no public access to the AKV wiht only an exception for trusted Azure services.
+This provides a secure closed environment for the resources.

 ## Prerequisites